mujib2020/RAG-LLM-Insights/README.md

 #### Loading data
 LangChain offers superb capabilities for importing data from a range of sources including the Web, Wikipedia, Google Drive, and others.
 A comprehensive list of all the document loader integrations available with external data sources: https://python.langchain.com/docs/integrations/document_loaders/

+**Document loaders** load documents from many different sources.
+LangChain provides over 100 different document loaders as well as integrations with other major providers in the space, like AirByte and Unstructured.
+LangChain provides integrations to load all types of documents (HTML, PDF, code) from all types of locations (private S3 buckets, public websites).

 #### Splitting the Data into Manageable Chunks
 Let's consider a scenario where we have a large file which could span over 20 or 30 pages.
 We start by loading all these pages into the application's memory.